|

 - The small button like

-on a window's Title bar which, when clicked, closes the window. - color depth
+on a window's Title bar which, when clicked, closes the window.

 - The number of colors that a monitor can display.
 Depends also on the video card being used.
 Values include 256, 64,000+ colors (called High Color or 16 bit color), 16 million+ colors (24 bit color), 4 billion colors (True Color or 32 bit color)